-Dr. Redfearn has been a User Experience professional since 2009.
-His research centers on human-computer interaction (HCI), usability, and User Experience.
+Dr. Redfearn has been a User Experience (UX) professional since 2009.
+His research centers on human-computer interaction (HCI), usability, and UX in both general and highly specialized expert domains.
 He has performed both short and long-term (3+ years) expert evaluation and ethnographic studies with companies of all sizes in healthcare, workplace safety, education, Augmented/Virtual/Mixed Reality (AR/VR/MR), national defense, and emergency response.
 Dr. Redfearn also consults on projects in Information Technology Service Management (ITSM), project management, entrepreneurship, and related fields.

 Kyle Redfearn is a Software Engineer who is passionate about creating great user experiences.
 He believes that good UX is not just good design, but the result of analyzing qualitative and quantitative data collected during user-centered testing sessions.

 Mr. Redfearn's work has been primarily focused on iOS development in the last several years, with increased interest in Android development.
 He has worked mostly with startup companies and helped them deliver the critical mobile applications that have taken them to the next level of success in their business plans.
 He's currently the lead iOS Engineer at DataReef and is an expert in implementing rapid prototype methodologies into an agile development cycle.

 Mr. Vaughan is a graphic artist and web designer from Blacksburg, VA.
 Beginning with early HTML and DOS experimentation, he has always been interested in the graphical and layout side of web design.
 He's worked on various web re-imaginings, from the Y2K New Web Experience to the newest in modern web design.